 What happens if students decide that Pasco eSchool is not for them after they start?

-If a public school student withdrawals from a virtual course, they must immediately enroll in another course at their traditional school site (if class size caps permit, and in accordance with the District’s Student Progression Plan).
-Students who cannot enter a course on a local school campus will have their online course request transferred to the Florida Virtual School.
+If a public school student withdraws from a virtual course, they must immediately enroll in another course at their traditional school site (if class size caps permit, and in accordance with the District’s Student Progression Plan).
+Students who cannot enter a course on a local school campus will be counseled to select another online course.

 Monthly Calls (Contacts)